Fort-Dauphin (Madagascar): History

 The bay of Fort-Dauphin was found by a Portuguese Captain in 1500.
-Fort Dauphin was founded on an Antanosy village, Taolankarana, in 1643 by the French East India Company who built a fort there named in honor of the crown prince, the future Louis XIV of France.
+Fort Dauphin was founded on an Antanosy village, Taolankarana, in 1643 by the French East India Company who built a fort there named in honor of the Dauphin (crown prince) of France, the future Louis XIV.
 It was settled by around a hundred colonists, who found themselves involved in the local politics.
 The poor trade results (some ebony and little more was obtained) hardly justified the difficulties of the settlers, who suffered from tropical illnesses and other problems.
 After a conflict with the Antanosy people, the survivors were evacuated in 1674.

 One Governor of this colony, Étienne de Flacourt, published the History of the Great Isle of Madagascar and Relations, which was the main source of information on the island for Europeans until the late 19th century.

 After World War II and until Didier Ratsiraka took the presidency in 1975, Fort Dauphin had a thriving community of Malagasy, French, Chinese and Pakistani merchants with adequate roads connecting the city to Toliara to the west and Fianarantsoa to the west and then north.
 The port provided a means of exporting cattle to Mauritius and importing various goods from France and elsewhere.
 During the time Philibert Tsiranana was President of Madagascar, he enjoyed flying down to Fort Dauphin.

 In 1975, the French businesses were nationalized, French citizens' assets were frozen, and several were briefly imprisoned.